 Marcus has a particular interest in abuse of process and a specialist in GDPR / privacy work and the related compliance, commercial issues, data investigations and data fraud work in the software / technology / fintech / data & AI markets.
 Marcus also has extensive and growing knowledge regarding voluntary disclosure, abuse of process, confidentiality and legal professional privilege.

-Marcus has experience in the civil courts having appeared in both the Chancery Division of the High Court and VAT Tax Tribunal.
+Marcus has experience in the civil courts having appeared in both the Chancery Division of the High Court and First-tier Tribunal (Tax)

-Marcus is available for court work and any advisory work covering any of these areas having recently returned from a 5-year sabbatical during which he was running a commercial venture.
+Marcus is available for court work and any advisory work covering any of these areas having recently returned from a 5year period running a commercial venture.

-From 1999 to 2000 Marcus worked for a leading firm of regulatory law solicitors working alongside KPMG’s Tax Investigations team over a three-year period when working for a leading regulatory firm of solicitors.
-His background is in white collar crime, legal privilege, all regulatory matters and civil / criminal investigations into corporate bodies and high-net worth individuals charged with tax, regulatory and fraud offences.
+From 1999 to 2000 Marcus worked for a leading firm of regulatory law solicitors working alongside KPMG’s Tax Investigations team.
+His background is in white collar crime, legal privilege, and civil / criminal investigations into corporate bodies and high-net worth individuals charged with tax, regulatory and fraud offences.